How the Commerce API interacts with the CMH

 This is for:

-The Commerce API is designed to be used with the Coveo Merchandising Hub (CMH), which allows you to configure its behavior.
-In contrast to the CMH, which is meant for merchandisers, the Commerce API is meant for developers to send requests from the front-end to the Coveo Platform.
+The Commerce API is designed to be used with the Coveo Merchandising Hub (CMH), which lets you configure its behavior.
+In contrast to the CMH, which is meant for merchandisers, the Commerce API is meant for developers to send requests from the front end to the Coveo Platform.

 The Commerce API embraces a fully descriptive API.
 This approach enhances merchandiser control, standardizes developer implementations, and reduces developer rework once the implementation is complete.
 Merchandisers gain greater control over their product discovery solutions as business logic shifts to the CMH.